dpritchett/xray_is_fun/README.md

 end
 ```

-With this in place, every invocation of `.place_call` is automatically :notebook: logged.
+With this in place, every invocation of `.place_call` is automatically logged.
+There will also be a `:place_call_without_log` method available to sidestep the enhancements.

 ## Ok, so how does xray's server-side code injection shake out in the browser?